 Valletta International Piano Festival

-Its goal is that of providing the best learning experience for everyone by combining an intensive educational programme with an outstanding concert series presented by world-class classical pianists.
+Mortensen studied with Lynne Bartholomew at the University of Michigan and Anne Koscielny and Raymond Hanson at the University of Maryland, receiving his doctorate in piano performance from the latter.
+In 2015, he was selected for the Fulbright Specialist Roster by the US Department of State.
+Over the next years, the Fulbright Specialist programme will sponsor him to perform and teach at universities internationally.

-Today’s event is the opening concert of the competition section and features Julia Sadaunykaite from Lithuania, 2015 Gran Prix Winner.
+A Steinway Artist, he now serves as artist faculty at the Masterworks Festival and professor of piano at Cedarville University.
+In 2016, he was named Faculty Scholar of the Year, the institution’s highest award.

-■ The concert is taking place at St James Cavalier in Valletta at 5pm.
+■ The concert is taking place today at Palazzo Pereira in Valletta at 5pm.
 Entrance is free upon a donation to EPTA Malta.
 This space will be covering other concerts being held within the festival.
-Before every concert, a 30 minute concert featuring an array of talented young pianists living and studying in Malta will be held.
+Before every concert, a 30-minute concert featuring an array of talented young pianists living and studying in Malta will be held.

 See our Comments Policy Comments are submitted under the express understanding and condition that the editor may, and is authorised to, disclose any/all of the above personal information to any person or entity requesting the information for the purposes of legal action on grounds that such person or entity is aggrieved by any comment so submitted.
 Please allow some time for your comment to be moderated.